winstonxchen/NLP-Projects/Named Entities Count and Search Engine Using Scala and MapReduce/README.md

+# Word Count for Named Entities and Search Engine for Movies Data

 **Technology: Spark in Scala.**<br>

 **•	Pre-processed a large text file from gutenberg.org website and then implemented a mapreduce function to the data to count the most frequent named entities in the text.** <br>